cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 In the first stack, we're trying to read in data as part of a [major fault](https://en.wikipedia.org/wiki/Page_fault#Major).
-Essentially, this means that we want to read some particular memory which is backed by persistent storage, but don't have it loaded in to memory.
+Essentially, this means that we want to read some particular memory which is backed by persistent storage, but don't have it loaded into memory.
 As such, we have to actually perform I/O to service the request for data by loading it into main memory, and in this case the file is on a squashfs mount, so we need to call squashfs-specific functions (like `squashfs_readpage`) to access it.